 Medicaid Planning for Augusta Residents

-With a population of approximately 18,899, Augusta is one of Maine's most important communities.
-Residents of Augusta and the surrounding Kennebec County area face unique estate planning considerations shaped by both local needs and Maine's legal framework.
+Across Augusta's roughly 18,899 residents, the questions families face about medicaid planning are remarkably consistent: who will inherit, who will make decisions, how to avoid probate where possible, and how to align everything with Maine statutes and Kennebec County court practice.
 Maine adopted the Uniform Probate Code, imposes a state estate tax with a $6.8 million exemption, and offers informal probate for uncontested estates.
-Whether you live in downtown Augusta or the greater Kennebec County area, having a solid medicaid planning strategy is essential for protecting your family and assets.
+Whether you live in central Augusta or elsewhere in Kennebec County, having a current medicaid planning strategy is essential to protect your family and assets.

 Why Augusta Families Choose Elder & Estate

-Elder & Estate provides Augusta residents with accessible, attorney-guided medicaid planning services without the high costs of traditional law firms.
-Our online platform is designed specifically for Maine law, ensuring every document meets state requirements.
-Whether you're a young family in Augusta just starting to think about estate planning, or a retiree looking to update your existing plan, we provide the guidance and tools you need at an affordable price.
+Elder & Estate provides Augusta residents with accessible, attorney-guided medicaid planning without the high hourly fees of traditional law firms.
+Our online platform is designed specifically for Maine law, so every document meets state requirements.
+Whether you are a young family in Augusta just starting to plan, or a retiree updating an existing plan, we provide the guidance and tools you need at a fair, transparent price.

 Getting Started in Augusta, ME

 Taking the first step toward medicaid planning in Augusta is simple.
 Our guided online process walks you through the key decisions, and our team is available to answer questions specific to Maine law and Kennebec County requirements.
-Don't wait until a crisis forces difficult decisions — proactive planning gives you control over your family's future and provides peace of mind knowing everything is in order.
+Don't wait until a crisis forces difficult decisions — proactive planning gives you control over your family's future.